abdulrazakumar215-alt/hisbah-board-sokoto-dashboard/README.md

 🌍 Support

 This project is supported by Hisbah Board Sokoto and aims to promote technology-driven governance in Nigeria.
 We hope this dashboard helps improve security, morality, and administration.

+---

+> ⏳ Note: I may be slow to respond, but I appreciate your interest and support.
+`